Suzy Crothers

 Fusing movement, music and storytelling, my work explores the clash between lived experiences, illusion and delusion.

-If you, like me, are permanently curious, please do get in touch and whilst you're here, check out my current work, Have a Nice Death and the Less Alone, More Alive! project.
+If you, like me, are permanently curious, please do get in touch and whilst you're here, check out my current work, Have a Nice Day (Working title) and the Less Alone, More Alive! project.

 BIO